uclouvain/osis-history/README.md

 ### HTML data-attribute options

 - You can filter based on tags by providing the data attribute with comma-separated values: `data-tags="foo,bar"`
+- You can customize the rendering by passing the mode you want to display: `data-modes="table,horizontal" `data-default-mode="horizontal"``
 - You can customize the rendering of each mode by passing a function name available in the global scope:
   - `data-on-item-render-table` will receive an entry and must return a `<tr>` element to be displayed as table row
   - `data-on-headers-render-table` will receive the array of entries and must return a `<tr>` element to be displayed